Bayesian Context Trees: Modelling and exact inference for discrete time series: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge interesting conversations with Petros Dellaportas, Marina Doufexis, Chris Gioran, Carl Rasmussen, Stephen Souras, and Frans Willems.
-We are also grateful to Georgia Gregoriou for providing us with the spike train data examined in Section~\ref{s:realdata}. }
+We are also grateful to Georgia Gregoriou for providing us with the spike train data examined in Section~\ref{s:realdata}, and to the Associate Editor and anonymous reviewers for numerous helpful suggestions. }

 { \cprime{$'$}

 }

 \addappheadtotoc